Class 9th Physics Quizzes: Chapters 1 to 9

 Category: ENERGY SOURCES AND TRANSFER OF ENERGY

-9. Which is the renewable source of energy?
+___________ is not a renewable source of energy.

 10 / 10